alexk99/the_router/quagga_bgp.md

 	$rvrf ip link set up lo

 Start TheRouter and setup kni interfaces.
-Each kni interface should be set up and the proper MAC address should be configured after the router has started:
+Each kni interface should be set up after the router has started:

 	router_run.sh /etc/router.conf
-	$rvrf ip link set address 6C:B3:11:51:15:50 up rkni_p0
+	$rvrf ip link set up r_p0

-KNIs MAC address should be equal to the MAC address of the corresponding VIF interface which can be found out using the "rcli sh vif" command.

 Check out the routing table.
 There are only directly connected routes and a default route there: